sboorlagadda/node-gemfire/doc/cache_factory.md

 By default setPRSingleHopEnabled is true
 The client is aware of location of partitions on servers hosting Regions.

 Using this information, the client routes the client cache operations directly to the server which is hosting the required partition for the cache operation.
 If setPRSingleHopEnabled is false the client can do an extra hop on servers to go to the required partition for that cache operation.
-The setPRSingleHopEnabled avoids extra hops only for following cache operations:
-1) Region#put(Object, Object)
-2) Region#get(Object)
-3) Region#destroy(Object)
-4) Region#getAll(Object, object)

-If enabled, works best when cacheFactory.setMaxConnections(int) is set to -1.
+If enabled it is advisable to also set `cacheFactory.setMaxConnections(int)` to -1.
+This will help prevent unneeded closing of on the connnections in the connection pool as GemFire looks for a open connection to a given server.

 _Parameters_
 * **name** is boolean whether PR Single Hop optimization is enabled or not.